-Simple Writer was developed by Randall Munroe, who’s Thing Explainer: Complicated Stuff in Simple Words explains complex machines and systems using a set of the 1000 most common words in English.
+Simple Writer was developed by Randall Munroe, whose Thing Explainer: Complicated Stuff in Simple Words explains complex machines and systems using a set of the 1000 most common words in English.
 Thing Explainer is popular in a number of scientific and medical fields: it was, for example, the model used to develop these delightful simplified explanations of the new research coming out of Rebecca Todd’s Motivated Cognition Lab at University of British Columbia.

 Going a step beyond Simple Writer, Simplish.org will suggest a rephrased, simplified version of your writing.
 However, the Simplish robot is imperfect: “It’s fine to use these terms within niche, closed conversations” was simplified as “It is in very small grains to use these terms within special place, closed talks.”
 Essentially, robots can’t translate well.
 Still, Simplish’s colour-coded system is helpful in identifying words that may put a barrier in your reader’s path.

 When publishing, the key is to understand the full scope of your work’s implications.
 Might you be touching on a wicked problem that needs many brains and many perspectives to solve?
 If so, be diligent in ensuring that a range of readers can understand your work.
 Alternatively, are you speaking solely to those in the know, and purposefully excluding readings from outside of your subfield?
 Then, use your niche shorthand.